jboss-fuse/application-templates/README.md

                          namespace/project.                                                             openshift
 ROUTE_HOSTNAME           The externally-reachable host name that routes to the Red Hat Fuse console
                          service
-OPENSHIFT_MASTER         The OpenShift master URL used to obtain OAuth access tokens CPU_REQUEST              The amount of CPU to request.
+CPU_REQUEST              The amount of CPU to request.
 0.2 MEMORY_REQUEST           The amount of memory required for the container to run.
 32Mi CPU_LIMIT                The amount of CPU the container is limited to use.
 1.0